gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 - After your page hydrates (`post-hydrate` strategy)
 - After the browser's main thread becomes idle (`idle` strategy)
-- In a web worker, avoiding doing any work on the main thread at all (`off-main-thread` strategy)
+- In a web worker, avoiding doing any work on the main thread at all (`off-main-thread` strategy, experimental)

 Each strategy comes with its own set of considerations, but they are all more performant than the regular blocking `<script>`, `<script async>`, and `<script defer>`.